VirgilSecurity/demo-backend-nodejs/README.md

 If you don't have an account yet, [sign up for one](https://dashboard.virgilsecurity.com/signup) using your e-mail.

-### You can download a ready to use .env file
+### You can download a ready-to-use .env file

-1. Go to Virgil Dashboard -> Your Application -> E3Kit Section.
+1. Navigate to the Virgil Dashboard -> Your Application -> E3Kit Section.
-2. Generate `.env` in **.env file** section.
+2. Generate `.env` in the **.env file** section.
-3. Download generated file, put to the project root and rename it to `.env`.
+3. Download the generated file, paste it into the project root folder and rename it to `.env`.

 ### Or you can add the parameters manually: